-The minor in the biological sciences, which is offered by the Biological Sciences Collegiate Division, requires completion of five upper-level (above 20200) BIOS courses.
-Students may choose courses from a specific area of the biological sciences (e.g., molecular and cell biology, genetics, evolutionary biology, developmental biology, organismal biology, ecology, neurobiology, immunobiology, microbiology).
-Alternatively, students may choose courses from related areas to construct a program that gives a more inclusive account of how different disciplines of biology interact.
+The minor in the Biological Sciences requires a total of six to seven BIOS courses depending on how the general education requirement for biological sciences has been met.
+Courses in the minor may be selected from a specific area of the biological sciences (e.g., molecular and cell biology, genetics, evolutionary biology, developmental biology, organismal biology, ecology, neurobiology, immunobiology, microbiology).
+Alternatively, courses may be selected from related areas to construct a program that gives a more inclusive account of how different disciplines of biology interact.
 These areas could comprise, for instance, immunology and microbiology, organismal biology and evolution, genetics and genomics, developmental biology and evolution, or ecology and evolution.
 Other combinations are also possible.
-One of the courses must be either a research course or must have a lab or field study component.
-Only one course from the Fundamentals Sequence (BIOS 20181-20185 or 20191-20194) may be counted for one of the upper-level courses.
+Depending on how the general education requirement is fulfilled, one to three courses must be Fundamentals Biology courses with a lab component (see sample minor programs below).
+Prior to taking the Fundamentals courses, students must complete the necessary prerequisites (BIOS 20150-20151) offered in the Spring Quarter.
+All courses must be chosen in consultation with the master or the senior adviser of the Biological Sciences